I’m an interpretive planner.

 I write these things up for you as a set of goals.

 Increase visitation.
 Diversify your visitors.
-Engage the community.
+Engage the local community.
 Generate more revenue in the shoulder season.
-Increase your profile.
+Increase your profile in the media.
 Reduce litter through education.
 Highlight Indigenous stories.
 Engage youth.
 Foster understanding of species at risk.
 Increase length of stay.
 Change visitor flow through the site.
 Increase visitor satisfaction and positive feedback.
 Increase knowledge of your subject matter.
 Support regional partners.”

 A little further down the line, we’ll add concrete numbers and evaluation rubrics to those goals.
 But at the start, you just need to know what success looks like, and how you’re going to measure it.